 A signed permission form must be returned to the school one day prior to each trip.
 Verbal permission cannot be accepted.
 All money must be paid by the due date indicated on the permission form in order to attend the field trip.
-Appropriate behavior is expected of all students.
-Inappropriate behavior on a field trip may result in denial of participation in future field trips and activities.
-Students who receive in-school suspensions, out-of-school suspensions, or alternative school within the 9-week trip period will still be provided a regular school day but will be exempt from any field trips.
+If a student has been sent to ISS for two or more times in the nine weeks of the field trip, the student will not be able to attend the field trip.
+A student will not be allowed to attend a field trip if they have been assigned OSS within a nine-weeks.
+Students will travel to and from all field trip activities in the mode of transportation provided by the school system.
 Most field trips require the advance purchase of tickets.
 Once the tickets have been purchased, refunds will not be made to a student who does not participate due to choice or disciplinary action.